Running Portworx in Production with DC/OS

-- Volumes - Portworx volumes are thinly provisioned by default.
-Make sure to monitor for capacity threshold alerts.
-Monitor for for Volume Space Low alerts
+Volumes - Portworx volumes are thinly provisioned by default.
+Make sure to monitor for capacity for

-Here is how one can configure a volume with replication factor 3 for e.g.,
+Here is how one can configure a volume with replication factor 3:

-PX makes best effort to distribute volumes evenly across all nodes and based on the
+Portworx makes the best effort to distribute volumes evenly across all nodes and based on the

 ioprioritythat is requested.
-When PX cannot find the appropriate media type that is requested to create a given
+When Portworx cannot find the appropriate media type that is requested to create a given

 ioprioritytype, it will attempt to create the volume with the next available